bevy-cheatbook/bevy-cheatbook/src/platforms/windows.md

 If built with the MSVC toolchain, your users may need the Microsoft C/C++ Runtime Redistributables installed.

+### DXC Compiler Support

+Bevy (technically `wgpu`) supports using the Microsoft DXC compiler for improved shader compilation when using DirectX 12.

+To do this, you need to [download it from Microsoft's repo][project::dxc::download] and put `dxcompiler.dll` and `dxil.dll` alongside your game's EXE.

+Bevy should detect these DLL files automatically and use them.

 ## Disabling the Windows Console

 By default, when you run a Bevy app (or any Rust program for that matter)